 Health Insurance Contribution

 Graduate students on a Teaching Assistantship (TA) or Research Assistantship (RA) of more than a 20% appointment will receive a university contribution to health insurance benefits for the Wardenburg Health Center Gold Comprehensive Plan.
 Students who select the Buff Value insurance plan will not receive an insurance benefit contribution.
 There is also an option to waive a health insurance plan online if you have alternate coverage.
 Important: all students will be automatically enrolled in the Gold Comprehensive plan unless coverage is waived by the fall deadline.
-More information can be found online at http://www.colorado.edu/healthcenter/insurance.
+More information can be found at the campus Health and Wellness website.

 |Plan||Plan Cost per Semester||Benefit Amount|